-Such financial liabilities comprise trade and other payables, and bank borrowings.
+Such financial liabilities comprise other payables.

 De-recognition

 A financial liability is de-recognised when the obligation under the liability is discharged, cancelled or expire.
 When an existing financial liability is replaced by another from the same lender on substantially different terms, or the terms of an existing liability are substantially modified, such an exchange or modification is treated as a de-recognition of the original liability and the recognition of a new liability, and the difference in the respective carrying amounts is recognised in profit or loss.